 where p(o→E | h) is 1 if there is an edge between that object and the detector in h, and 0 otherwise.

 Crucially, because the predictions of this (or any) Bayesian model will depend on the prior probability that any given object is a blicket, we fit a Bayesian model with the following prior probabilities: .5, .65, .8, .95, and 1.
 We considered a range of prior probabilities because it was unclear what participants’ baseline assumptions were about the prior probability of blickets in the absence of explicit manipulations to those probabilities.
 Thus, by deriving the model’s predictions for various prior probabilities, it was possible to compare the model’s predictions for the different probabilities to children’s actual treatment of the objects.
-The quantitative fit of this model to the data in Experiments 1 and 2 are shown below in Table 3.
+The best quantitative fit of this model to the data in Experiments 1 and 2 is shown below in Table 3.

 Connectionist model.
 We also built a set of two-layer connectionist models.
 One set of these models corresponded to Experiment 1 and the other set corresponded to Experiment 2.
 The model architecture for the Experiment 1 simulations is shown in Figure 4.
 The rationale for building only a two-layer model was to explore whether a simple learning model trained with the Delta Rule (Kruschke, 1992; Widrow & Hoff, 1960)—which is formally equivalent to the traditional Rescorla-Wagner model (Danks, 2003; Gluck & Bower, 1988)—could be used to explain these data.
 Similar to children, we trained 16 models (i.e., ‘participants’) per condition for both experiments (i.e., 32 total model runs for Experiment 1 and 32 total model runs for Experiment 2), and like the children, each model received two trials.
 Each new participant began with a fresh set of small random weights (sampled uniformly between ±0.1).
 Finally, data were aggregated over the responses of each model to allow us to fit the model's responses to participants' count data (as shown in Figures 2 and 3).